Pompeo chides HSBC for 'corporate kowtow' to Beijing

 WASHINGTON, June 9 (Reuters) - U.S. Secretary of State Mike Pompeo on Tuesday chided British bank HSBC HSBA.L for backing moves by China to end Hong Kong's autonomy, saying such "corporate kowtows" got little in return from Beijing.

-Pompeo said the United States stood ready to help Britain with alternatives after Beijing reportedly threatened to punish HSBC and break commitments to build nuclear power plants in the country unless it allowed China's Huawei Technologies [RIC:RIC:HWT.UL] to build its 5G network.
+Pompeo said the United States stood ready to help Britain with alternatives after Beijing reportedly threatened to punish HSBC and break commitments to build nuclear power plants in the country unless the British government allowed China's Huawei Technologies [RIC:RIC:HWT.UL] to participate in building a 5G network.

 "The United States stands with our allies and partners against the Chinese Communist Party’s coercive bullying tactics," Pompeo said in a statement, his latest swipe at China's ruling party.

-Pompeo said the CCP’s "browbeating" of HSBC "should serve as a cautionary tale" and referred to the bank’s Asia-Pacific CEO, Peter Wong, signing a petition supporting Beijing’s plans to impose new security legislation on Hong Kong
+Pompeo referred to HSBC's Asia-Pacific CEO, Peter Wong, signing a petition supporting Beijing’s plans to impose new security legislation on Hong Kong.
+He said the "browbeating" of HSBC by China's communist leadership "should serve as a cautionary tale" .

 "That show of fealty seems to have earned HSBC little respect in Beijing, which continues to use the bank’s business in China as political leverage against London," he said.